 It was not always so.

-Nobody knows why Pachelbel wrote this Canon, nor why – although many scholars of ancient music have proposed theories.
+Nobody knows why Pachelbel wrote this Canon, or when – although many scholars of ancient music have proposed theories.
 It is reasonable to guess that it was written sometime in the late 1600s, but there are no records of performances.
 The original manuscript no longer exists, and the oldest surviving copy (hand-written and dated to the 1800s) lay forgotten for at least a hundred more years.

 In the 1960s the French conductor Jean-Francois Paillard recorded the Canon in D in full, which propelled it from obscurity to a well-known classic.
 But it still wasn’t wedding music.
 That privilege fell almost exclusively to Wagner’s “Bridal Chorus” and Mendelssohn’s “Wedding March”, both of which were composed for wedding scenes in operas (“Lohengrin” and “A Midsummer Night’s Dream” respectively).
 In 1980 Pachelbel’s Canon in D was used as the theme for the film “Ordinary People”.
 This made the music even more popular, but still not for weddings.
 However the 1981 royal wedding (which did not include anything by Pachelbel) put the spotlight on baroque composers, and by association, on the Canon in D. Written for 3 violins and a cello, it has an intimate aesthetic that has been said to transcend cultures.